blockchainsllc/in3-docs/docs/api-java.md

 ``String``  **key**  the propertyName
 ========== ========= ================
 ```
-Returns: `String []` : the array or null.
+Returns: `String []`: the array or null.

 ##### getString

-Returns the property as String or, in case of a number, as hexstring.
+Returns the property as string or, in case of a number, as hexstring.

  > public `String` getString([`String`](#class-string) key);